• There are no suggestions because the search field is empty.

 Create a nonjudgmental environment in which your teen can openly discuss what's on their mind.

-A good way to mute teenagers is to criticize or seek to control them.
 When we take time to listen, it allows teens to explore and discover themselves while more quickly taking ownership for their mistakes and short-sightedness.
-Attentive listening also shows respect, which encourages teens to express themselves more openly.
+Attentive listening also shows respect, which encourages teens to express themselves more honestly and openly.

 Step 2: Stay calm.